Rowena-h/FusariumLifestyles/assembly/README.md

 3. `polishing`
 4. `assessment`

-`strains` contains a list of the strain numbers, which is referred to in various scripts.
+`strains` contains a list of the identifying numbers for the strains newly whole genome sequenced in this study, which is referred to in various scripts.